Stock markets and sterling take heavy hit over Covid-19 and Brexit fears

 Companies including British Airways owner IAG and engine maker Rolls-Royce took heavy hits, although online favourites Ocado and Just Eat Takeaway saw their shares rise.

-Companies being hit hardest were those most impacted by the new Tier 4 restrictions – which have seen European countries stopping travel to the UK – include airlines and travel firms such as easyJet, FirstGroup, National Express, Tui, Trainline and cruise ship operator Carnival.
+Companies being hit hardest were those most affected by the new Tier 4 restrictions – which have seen European countries stopping travel to the UK – including airlines and travel firms such as easyJet, FirstGroup, National Express, Tui, Trainline and cruise ship operator Carnival.

-Shares in those firms fell between 5% and 9% across the board.
+British Airways owner IAG and easyJet were among those hit hardest, with shares down 7.2% and 8% respectively.

-Pubs and leisure groups took a dent, with Mitchells & Butlers, Wetherspoon’s and Cineworld down 7.7%, 6.2% and 8.7% respectively.
+Pubs and leisure groups took a dent, with Mitchells & Butlers, Wetherspoon and Cineworld down 3.8%, 3.6% and 5.3% respectively.

-Retailers also felt the pinch from the new restrictions in London and the South East, with non-essential stores told to close their doors, with Mike Ashley’s Frasers Group down 8.1% and WH Smith down 8%.
+Retailers also felt the pinch from the new restrictions in London and the South East, where non-essential stores have been told to close their doors, with Mike Ashley’s Frasers Group down 10%, Dixons Carphone down 6.9% and WH Smith down 4.3%.

 Neil Wilson, financial analyst at Markets.com, said: “It’s been a very rough start to the Christmas week for the pound, as the lack of a Brexit deal and the closure of key freight routes to Europe knocked sentiment.